Primal Father, Demiurge

 Totem and Taboo (1913) is absolutely crowded with demons.
-For Freud, the principle spirit that animates the animism characteristic of the age of magic is the demonic spirit, a spirit that arises from the “horror at the corpse.”
-That the loved one should should die and succumb to corruption is a fact that remains very difficult, if not impossible, to organize; it is the first acknowledgment of Ananke, goddess of necessity, “which opposes human narcissism.”
-The figure of the demon possesses a certain amount of reality for Freud as an emanation from the unconscious.
-Conjured by internal conflict, what had been feelings of unconscious hostility held towards the loved one becomes, after death, an entity, a poltergeist, a wandering demon.
+For Freud, the principle spirit that animates the animism characteristic of the age of magic is the demonic spirit.
+“It was from corpses that the concept of evil spirits first arose.”
+The figure of the demon possesses a certain amount of reality as an emanation from the unconscious.
+Conjured by internal conflict, what had been feelings of unconscious hostility held towards the loved one becomes, after death, an entity, a wandering demon.
 Freud’s stated goal is to put the wandering spirits of animism back into the human mind (but of course they do not stay there).
-The path of the demon reveals the spatial dimension of the psyche, as Freud conceived it: the shape of a projected world of spirit, of ideality; what you see is who you are.
-In the very famous last chapter of Totem and Taboo, concerning the murder of the primal father by the primal hoard in the deep past, all mention of demons stops.
-The demon, who had been, until now, something of a main character in this book, disappears altogether.
+The path of the demon reveals the spatial dimension of the psyche as Freud conceived it: the shape of a projected world of spirit, of ideality; what you see is who you are.
+In the very famous last chapter of Totem and Taboo, concerning the murder of the primal father by the primal hoard, the demon, who had been, until now, something of a main character in this book, disappears altogether.
 Where did the demon go?
-Here is a fine example of Freud’s restraint: the reader is left on their own to decipher what amounts to the oldest and greatest of all heresies.
-It is a heresy that Freud, in his era, could not just state openly, but the implications are there for all to see.
-This latent heresy is that the murder of the primal father conjures the greatest demon of them all: the demiurge, that demonic entity known to all as Father God.
+Here is a fine example of Freud’s restraint: the reader is left on their own to decipher what amounts to the oldest and grandest of all heresies.
+It is a heresy that Freud could not state openly, but the implications are there for all to see.
+This latent heresy is that the murder of the primal father conjures the greatest demon of them all: the demiurge; that demonic entity known as Father God.

 God